Rivaldo747/ECSE3038_lab6/README.md

 # ECSE3038_lab6
-this was kinda rushed and felt in some parts incomplete i quickly uploaded the file the first set before the app.py is embedded and the app.py along with requiremnts.txt is Api
+this was kinda rushed and felt in some parts incomplete i quickly uploaded the file PLEASE IGNORE the documents after the API and EMBEDDED folders as those were uploaded incorrectly..